tradjick/cwmiddleware/readme.md

 - EmbedRequestId : takes a requestid generator and embeds a requestId in the request's context
 - EmbedGormDb : takes a [GORM](https://gorm.io/index.html) db and embeds it in the request's context
 - LimitToMethods : takes one or more http verbs and limits requests to those methods
+- CheckNotFound : usually used on the last "/" route to ensure a 404 response on unknown URI paths. will force a 404 response if the request path does not match the supplied path

 #Notes: